PacificBiosciences/pb-assembly/README.md

 approaching 1.5X+ the expected haploid genome size, due to the assembly of both phases of certain chromosomes or chromosomal regions in the primary assembly.

-Also, one needs to consider that FALCON_unzip was designed to phase the plant and fungal genomes in the 2016 Nature Methods paper above, but many people have successfully used it to help phase their genome of interest.
-But as always with free software on the internet, your mileage may vary.
+Also, one needs to consider that FALCON_Unzip was designed to phase the plant and fungal genomes in the 2016 Nature Methods paper above.
+Many people have successfully used it to help phase their genome of interest, but as always with free software on the internet, your results may vary.

 #### How much haplotype divergence can FALCON-Unzip handle?

 The magnitude of haplotype divergence determines the structure of the resulting FALCON-Unzip assembly.
-Genomic regions with low heterozygosity will be assembled as collapsed haplotype on a single primary contig.
-Haplotypes up to ~5% diverged will be Unzipped, while highly divergent haplotypes will be assembled on different primary contigs.
+Genomic regions with low heterozygosity will be assembled as a collapsed haplotype on a single primary contig.
+Haplotypes up to ~5% diverged will be unzipped, while highly divergent haplotypes will be assembled on different primary contigs.
 In the latter case, it is up to the user to identify these contigs as homologous using gene annotation or sequence alignment.

 For a variety of FALCON-Unzip assemblies, here is the distribution of haplotype divergence for unzipped regions.
-Each haplotig was aligned to the corresponding primary contig with [nucmer](https://github.com/mummer4/mummer), filtered with delta-filter and divergence was estimated with show-choords.
+Each haplotig was aligned to the corresponding primary contig with [nucmer](https://github.com/mummer4/mummer), filtered with delta-filter and divergence was estimated with `show-coords`.
 (Data credits to John Williams, Tim Smith, Paolo Ajmone-Marsan, David Hume, Erich Jarvis, John Henning, Dave Hendrix, Carlos Machado, and Iago Hale).

 <h1 align="center"><img width="600px" src="img/unzippedHapDiv.png" alt="Haplotype diversity" /></h1>